jjjeorgee/jjjeorgee/README.md

 - 👋 Hi, I’m jjjeorgee
 - 👀 I’m interested in Data analysis
-- 🌱 I’m currently building my portfolio
+- 🌱 I’m currently learning, and working on building my portfolio
 - 💞️ I’m looking to collaborate on SQL or Python projects
 - 📫 How to reach me oladimeji.olaniyan.mumini@gmail.com